oracle/oci-go-sdk/README.md

 configProvider := common.DefaultConfigProvider()
 ```

- To configure the SDK programmatically, implement the `ConfigurationProvider` interface
+ To configure the SDK programmatically, implement the `ConfigurationProvider` interface shown below:
  ```go
 // ConfigurationProvider wraps information about the account owner type ConfigurationProvider interface {